 Seagulls do not need to live near a freshwater source, as they have special glands that excrete any salt they drink.

 These gulls will build their nests on sea cliffs, sand dunes, islands, and other locations far from predators and curious humans.

 Seagulls lay anywhere from one to six eggs per batch.
-Most start their breeding season in March or April, beginning to construct their nests, and lay eggs by May.
+Most start their breeding season in March or April, begin to construct their nests, and lay eggs by May.

 Fledglings can fly after 5 to 6 weeks and leave the nest.
 They reach full independence at 7 to 8 weeks after hatching.

 Gulls sexually mature at different ages according to subspecies.
 They can live up to 20 years, but most live between 5 and 15 years.

 3. What Do Seagulls Eat?